YashGupta033/python-sdk-docs2/docs/portfolio/demat_holding.md

 ## Get Demat Holdings
-To get alll the demat holdings, use the getDematHoldings API
+To access all your demat holdings, utilize the getDematHoldings API.
+This API retrieves a complete list of your holdings, allowing you to monitor your investments effectively.

 ```python
 Endpoint: api/v1/holdings